Health Science Admission Testing *We do not accept ACT Superscores for ranking purposes in the Health Sciences Programs.

-Residual ACT testing is available for students who are enrolled, have been admitted, or are in the process of applying to Southern Union State Community College or planning to apply to the Radiologic Technology, RN, and or PN programs at Southern Union.
+Residual ACT testing is available for students who are enrolled, have been admitted, or are in the process of applying to Southern Union State Community College.
 Results of residual testing are only made available to Southern Union State Community College.
 No student or high school reports are generated, and no additional score reports may be requested to report scores to any other college.

 - You must have a Southern Union student ID number to register to take the ACT-R at Southern Union

 - ACT Residual Testing is not a practice test.

 - ACT Residual Testing is not for use with younger students.

 - A minimum of 60 days must elapse before another ACT Residual Test may be taken.
 Scores achieved before the minimum elapsed time will be cancelled without refund.

 - ACT restricts the number of times a student may take the ACT to 12 times total.
 ACT Residual Testing does count toward that maximum.
 Scores that exceed the maximum will be canceled without refund.